enidgjoleka/brod/README.md

 # Other API to play with/inspect kafka

-These functions open a connetion to kafka cluster, send a request, await response and then close the connection.
+These functions open a connection to kafka cluster, send a request, await response and then close the connection.

 ```erlang